Davphla/gno-tutorial/0-initialisation/README.md

 ![width:600px](../images/gnoland-logo.png)
 # 0 - Initialisation
-Install Gno
+Installation of Gno
-Deploy Realm in local
-Gnoweb exploration
+Setup local environment
 \
 \
-*(Useful links in description)*
+*🔗 Useful links available in description*
 <!--
 Explain what the series is about
 - Every aspect of Gno